Hulme Crescents: Failures

 In 1980 economist Milton Friedman visited the Crescents in the fourth episode of his documentary series Free to Choose.
 The Crescents' residents were used as an example for his critique of the welfare state.
 Friedman cites the Crescents as an example of what happens where welfare policy goes even further than his previous example of public housing projects in The Bronx, New York.

 Abandonment

 By 1984, the Crescents had become so undesired by prospective residents that Manchester City Council, which lacked sufficient funds to demolish the housing scheme, stopped charging rents entirely from tenants.
 However the council did still provide electricity to the building to those who needed it.
 The Crescents became an eclectic place for various subculture groups such as bohemians, criminals and squatters.
 Unwanted by the council, occupants resorted to altering The Crescents themselves.
-The Kitchen was an illegal nightclub which was created from three knocked-through flats and was described as a "much wilder alternative" to the nearby Haçienda club.
+A recording studio called The Kitchen—"a dive ... a very basic derelict concrete room with nothing in there", created from three knocked-through flats—attracted many musicians from 1986; it was later operated as a late night club, described as a "much wilder alternative" to the nearby Haçienda club.
 Creative residents proceeded to put their own stamp on the building and covered the dreary grey concrete surfaces in graffiti.